gfjardim/unRAID-plugins/source/preclear.disk/README.md

 **Preclear Disks**

-This plugin is a parser for **Joe L.** excellent Preclear Disk Script.
-It also include a fast post-read verify option, courtesy of **bjp999**.
+This plugin is a parser for **Joe L.'s** excellent Preclear Disk Script.
+It also includes a fast post-read verify option, courtesy of **bjp999**.